horchler/QTWriter/README.md

  3. If you wish to add QTWriter to your Matlab path, navigate to *QTWriter-master/QTWriter/* and run [```QTWriter.install()```](https://github.com/horchler/QTWriter/blob/master/QTWriter/QTWriter.m#L646-686).
 This adds the necessary files and folders to Matlab's search path.
 To uninstall QTWriter, run ```QTWriter.install('remove')```.
  4. To view and edit the code, type ```edit QTWriter``` in the Matlab command window.
  5. Two M-files are currently available for testing QTWriter: [```qtwriter_unittest```](https://github.com/horchler/QTWriter/blob/master/qtwriter_unittest.m) and [```qtwriter_benchmark```](https://github.com/horchler/QTWriter/blob/master/qtwriter_benchmark.m).
- 6. Minor edits and bug reports and fixes can be submitted via email.
+ 6. Minor edits and bug reports and fixes can be submitted by [filing an issue](https://github.com/horchler/QTWriter/issues) or via email.
 To add new functionality or make propose major changes, please [fork the repository](https://help.github.com/articles/fork-a-repo).
 Any new features should be accompanied by some means of testing.
-Email with any questions.
+Email or [file an issue](https://github.com/horchler/QTWriter/issues) if you have any questions.
 &nbsp;

 --------

 Copyright &copy; Andrew D. Horchler, *adh9 @ case . edu*
-Created: 10-3-11, Revision: 1.1, 12-7-13
+Created: 10-3-11, Revision: 1.1, 5-14-14
 License: BSD 3-clause license (see below)

 QTWriter is inspired by [```MakeQTMovie```](https://engineering.purdue.edu/%7Emalcolm/interval/1999-066/MakeQTMovie.m) by Malcolm Slaney (Interval Research, March 1999) and